Estimated construction cost more than doubled during recent years.

 The cost reported in 2004 was possibly in line with the DTI indices for publicly funded road schemes.
 But they

 are often not good value.
 The Chief Executive of the Highways Agency had recently acknowledged that the long-held

 opinion that congestion can be solved by road building has been shown to be wrong.

-Whilst general UK inflation meant a pounds increase of just a third more, emerging cost of the Eastern Bypass scheme was over four
+Whilst general UK inflation meant an increase in pounds of just a third more, the cost of W(C)C's Eastern Bypass scheme

 By coincidence, councillors were told of a benefits value for an eastern bypass of about three times the 1996 construction

 cost.
-The eastern bypass now has no genuine economic justification.
+The Eastern Bypass scheme has no economic justification.
 And further cost increases were to

 Planning permission was refused.
-Our Council wasted £5M on the project.
+Our Council wasted £5M on its project.